Arek1997/MyWallet/README.md

 ## Live 📍

 https://arek1997.github.io/MyWallet/

 ## Project Overview 🎉

 Application to wallet manage.
 I would like to point out that this project **ISN'T RESPONSIVE**, that wasn't the goal.
 I suggest watching it on a computer monitor.

 Main goal was practice JS skill, so whole JS logic file is mine, layout is from course.
 I added also nice fade in / fade out animation to avoid raw style.

 ## Tech/framework used 🔧

 - HTML
 - CSS
-- JavaScript
+- TypeScript

 ## Screenshots 📺